Medicinal cannabis funding for individuals

 - insomnia and nausea (to treat the symptoms).

-As at 1 July 2020, we have approved three NPPA applications to fund medicinal cannabis products.
+As at January 2023, we had approved 8 NPPA applications to fund medicinal cannabis products.
 These approvals were for individual patients whose clinical circumstances were life-threatening and/or extremely severe.
-In all three cases, all other treatment options had been exhausted.
+In all cases, all other treatment options had been exhausted.

 If you want to ask about whether NPPA is right for your patient, email firstname.lastname@example.org